 South Philadelphia has some of the highest rates of bicycling in Philadelphia.
 There is an immediate need for better facilities to accommodate all that bicycling because currently, bicyclists in South Philly share narrow roads through intersections with poor sight lines.
 Although the City’s pedestrian/bicycle plan proposed “bicycle friendly streets” on either side of Broad Street between South and Oregon, that plan did not suggest in detail what a such a street would look like.

 With professional design work donated by the Community Design Collaborative (CDC), we held a series of community meetings in 2011 and 2012.
 We asked residents what kinds of bicycle, pedestrian, and transit improvements they wished to see made to their South Philadelphia streets.
-1
+[1.
+Our retired blog contains recaps of these meetings.]

 The result of that outreach process and CDC’s work was a 45-page conceptual plan, which you can download here.
 It contained short and long-term proposals for making 13th and 15th Streets more welcoming to bicyclists and pedestrians, as well as the thinking that went into selecting those specific streets.
-2
+[2.
+Those streets are identified as part of Philadelphia’s master Pedestrian/Bicycle plan which we want to see implemented harder, better, faster, and sooner.]

 After the report was finalized, we convened a working group made up of staff from the Streets Department, the Planning Commission, the Mayor’s Office of Transportation and Utilities, and the Water Department.
 The group discussed the CDC report’s recommendations and which could be implemented.
 Once agreement was reached about the design elements that would constitute a Neighborhood Bikeway, we helped the Streets Department seek funding.
 The City’s paving budget is extremely tight and carving out funding for this project without outside funding was not possible.